-For organizations doing resilience right, even a once-in-a-century pandemic did not come as a complete surprise – there have been warnings about potential pandemics for years.
-But these organizations were far and few between.
+For organisations doing resilience right, even a once-in-a-century pandemic did not come as a complete surprise – there have been warnings about potential pandemics for years.
+But these organisations were far and few between.
 Most had to reinvent themselves on-the-fly in an attempt to maintain some semblance of normal operations.
 Even those with resilience plans in place found themselves in this predicament because their planning often focused on the wrong things.

 Resilience has typically been a siloed discipline where different departments develop their own resilience plans.
 Once all departments “check the resilience box,” executives can tell the board that resilience plans are in place, and it’s up to each department to keep itself functioning when some sort of disruption hits.

 This approach is emblematic of the “inside-out” thinking that has defined resilience to date – organisations focus on maintaining existing internal processes, rather than taking an outside-in approach and focussing on higher-level business outcomes: meeting the needs of customers and other stakeholders.
 Inside-out thinking strives to restore processes to their normal state; outside-in strives to enable adaptability, so organisations can continue delivering products and services even in times when it is impossible to return to the normal state.
 The COVID-19 lockdowns provided a vivid example of this contrast: Inside-out thinking would strive to get people back into the office as soon as possible, because that’s how things are supposed to work; outside-in recognises the requirement to adapt to a work-from-home world so the organisation can continue to meet stakeholder needs and expectations.